-Go Dancing This Summer in Austin
+Go Dancing This Austin Summer

 There are two favorites in Austin that you shouldn’t miss: The Broken Spoke and White Horse.
 The White Horse is part of the east side music explosion and features some of the best country bands out there today.
 They also have dance lessons for newbies.
 If you’re a little further south, go to The Broken Spoke, which had a book written about it by Donna Marie Miller and, like the White Horse, is a favorite of Austin locals.